Celebrate Walk to School Day on Oct. 2, 2019

-Join communities across the world for International Walk to School Day on October 10th!
-Visit Who Walked 2017 to see who participated in last year’s event.
+Join communities across the world for International Walk to School Day on October 2!

-The first-ever National Bike to School Day took place on May 9, 2012, in coordination with the League of American Bicyclists’ National Bike Month.
+The first-ever National Bike to School Day took place in May, 2012, in coordination with the League of American Bicyclists’ National Bike Month.
 Almost 1,000 local events in 49 states and the District of Columbia joined together to encourage children to safely cycle or walk to school.

 The event builds on the popularity of Walk to School Day, which is celebrated across the country – and the world – each October.
 Many communities and schools have been holding spring walk and bicycle to school events for years.
 National Bike to School Day provides an opportunity for schools across the country to join together to celebrate and to build off of the energy of National Bike Month.